jabusir/code-challenge/README.md

 * Consider what would happen when asked to merge 1 million log sources.
 Where might bottlenecks arise?

 There are two parts of the challenge which you'll see when diving into things.
 You can get started by running `npm start`.

-## How will your submission be evaluated?

-1. Code cleanliness. 👉 *Does the code demonstrate a commitment legibility and understandability?*
-1. Code efficacy. 👉 *Does the code work?
-Does the code address the questions being asked?*
-1. Code efficiency. 👉 *Does the code exhibit an understanding of the problem and drain the log sources efficiently?*

 ## Submitting